openedx/edx-documentation/en_us/open_edx_course_authors/source/getting_started/CA_get_started_Studio.rst

 What Is Studio?
 ***************

-Studio is the edX tool you use to build your courses.
+Studio is the tool you use to build your courses.

 You use Studio to create a course structure, and then add problems, videos, and other resources for learners.